nextcloud/docker/README.md

 ```
 The [examples folder](https://github.com/nextcloud/docker/blob/master/.examples) gives a few examples on how to add certain functionalities, like including the cron job, smb-support or imap-authentication.

 If you use your own Dockerfile, you need to configure your docker compose file accordingly.
 Switch out the `image` option with `build`.
-You have to specify the path to your Dockerfile. (in the example it's in the same directory next to the docker compose file)
+You have to specify the path to your Dockerfile. (in the example it's in the same directory next to the docker `compose.yaml` file)

 ```yaml
   app: